 Guardianships are when a judge, often in Probate Court, awards a responsible, capable adult the custody of a minor child, power over the child’s estate, or both.
 A guardian of the person is legally responsible for the child’s care and welfare when no parent is willing or able to do so.
-If a guardianship of the estate is needed, you will need an experienced lawyer to set it up and represent the estate’s guardian as there are very crucial laws and rules that must be followed by the guardian to protect the child’s assets.
+If a guardianship is needed, you will need an experienced estate lawyer to set it up and represent the estate’s guardian as there are very crucial laws and rules that must be followed by the guardian to protect the child’s assets.
 An experienced lawyer at the Boesch Law Group can make sure that the estate’s guardian does everything correctly.

-The attorneys at BLG take pride in providing both compassionate and relentless representation for our clients, offering both exceptional service and proven results.
+The probate attorneys at BLG take pride in providing both compassionate and relentless representation for our clients, offering both exceptional service and proven results.